qashield/qabot/README.md

 A scenario describes your pre-conditions, actions and outcomes in a way that is both human and machine friendly.

-Architect can be invoked elegantly from an API, the command line, Mocha, your IDE or your DevOps workflow.
+QAshield can be invoked elegantly from an API, the command line, Mocha, your IDE or your DevOps workflow.

 I want to learn Executable English
 ==================================